The NFL's fastest players: Everyone's chasing Tyreek

 Track times: N/A | 40 time: 4.35

 Even at age 30, Jackson hasn't slowed down on the tape.
 One of the top deep threats in the league, Jackson has the ideal combination of vertical speed, route-running ability and body control at the point of attack.
-We saw that this past season when Jackson smoked the Redskins on a deep post (watch).
+We saw that this past season when Jackson smoked the Giants on a deep post (watch).
 Separate on the break, track the ball and then make a highlight grab.
 That's smooth.
 Based on what I see, I bet Jackson would drop a 4.3 on the stopwatch today.
 He can still fly.

 6. Jakeem Grant, WR, Miami Dolphins